Overview

 These dual-fuel units, primarily burning natural gas, are liquid-fuels compatible for periods of low natural gas availability.
 Advanced emissions control uses a dry low emission combustion system that eliminates water use, and an oxidation catalyst to lessen emissions from the units.

-The 34-MW LM2500XPRESS units are the first of their kind to be installed in North America, expecting to start commercial operation by the summer of 2022.
+The 34-MW LM2500XPRESS units—the first of their kind to be installed in North America—started commercial operation in May 2023.
 Using the highly modular nature of the units, the LM2500XPRESS units will eventually be relocated to other sites in the Colorado Springs area.

-With GE’s LM2500XPRESS power plant technology, Colorado Springs Utilities will be able to provide reliable, flexible power and renewables growth, putting it on the path to decarbonize its electricity service by up to 80% by 2030.
+With GE’s LM2500XPRESS power plant technology, Colorado Springs Utilities is able to provide reliable, flexible power and renewables growth, putting it on the path to decarbonize its electricity service by up to 80% by 2030.

 *Trademark of General Electric Company